Chart Color Schemes

 Point Cook is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Point Cook's dwellings were 88.0% houses and 12.0% other dwellings in the latest Census, compared to Melbourne metro's 88.1% houses and 12.0% other dwellings.
-Home ownership in Point Cook was 15.3%, with mortgaged dwellings at 51.9% and rented ones at 32.7%.
-The median monthly mortgage repayment was $2,115, higher than Melbourne metro's $1,924.
-Median weekly rent in Point Cook was $400, compared to Melbourne metro's $370.
-Nationally, Point Cook's mortgage repayments were significantly higher at $2,115 versus the Australian average of $1,863, and rents were also higher at $400 compared to the national figure of $375.
+Point Cook's dwelling structure, as per the latest Census, consisted of 88.0% houses and 12.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is similar to Melbourne metro's breakdown of 88.1% houses and 12.0% other dwellings.
+Home ownership in Point Cook was at 15.3%, with mortgaged dwellings at 51.9% and rented ones at 32.7%.
+The median monthly mortgage repayment in the area was $2,115, higher than Melbourne metro's average of $1,924.
+The median weekly rent figure in Point Cook was $400, compared to Melbourne metro's $370.
+Nationally, Point Cook's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing